ssp/typo3-pazpar2/Documentation/README.rst

--  if you want to provide RSS feeds for new acquisitions, a script accepting queries in the »q« parameter is expected at the path /opac.atom.
+-  if you want to provide RSS feeds for new acquisitions, a script accepting queries in the »q« parameter is expected at the path ``/opac.atom``.
 See the
    `Opac-2-Atom <https://github.com/subugoe/Opac-2-Atom>`__ project for an
-   example script converting Göttingen’s Pica Opac output to Atom.
+   example script converting Göttingen’s Pica OPAC output to Atom.

 Setup